 Because AI systems lack self-awareness, they sometimes fail when encountering unfamiliar situations.
 Driverless cars, for example, have trouble with roundabouts and in situations involving ambiguity.
 The Times also notes that self-driven cars could be vulnerable to hackers and in some cases, they may not even need a hacker to mess with the system.
 Modifications to street signs by graffiti artists can create problems.
 This, of course, is a technology that is constantly developing and improving with some of the top talent in artificial intelligence at the head of the projects.
 Those looking to contribute to the effort of advancing this technology may want to look for career opportunities here – https://torc.ai/careers/.

-Finally, AI systems are not able to process subtle cues that human drivers can process—a glance from a pedestrian while crossing the street, the wave of a hand from a driver that tells a bike rider that it’s okay to turn.
+Finally, AI systems are not able to process subtle cues that human drivers can process-a glance from a pedestrian while crossing the street, the wave of a hand from a driver that tells a bike rider that it’s okay to turn.
+As Salena Conner of Utah United (http://www.utahunited.org/) puts it, “What we have right now is a narrow AI, or AI that is fantastic at completing a single or limited set of tasks.”
 AI systems are not humans.
 When they fail, they fail like computers fail.

 When it comes to personal injury claims, claims against AI systems remain uncharted terrain.
 Who will be to blame if an AI system fails and results in a personal injury?
 Will it be the computer programmer?
 The car manufacturer?
 The company selling the car?
 Or, will the systems still require some kind of human oversight, much like many autopilot systems require?